Brain Injuries from Toxic Exposure

 The best way to prove these four key points is by compiling an abundance of evidence, such as:

 - Medical records

 - Lab test results

 - Emails, letters, and other forms of communication

-The personal injury attorneys here at the Stephens Law Firm, PLLC, have been helping the people of Fort Worth recover compensation for chemical exposure and traumatic brain injuries for many years.
-If you would like to have us search for the evidence needed to prove your case, all you need to do is give us a call or contact us online.
+Stephens Law Firm, PLLC, has extensive experience helping the people of Fort Worth recover compensation for chemical exposure and traumatic brain injuries.
+If you would like to have Jason Stephens and his skilled legal support staff search for the evidence needed to prove your case, all you need to do is give him a call or contact him online.

 Compensation for Brain Injuries from Chemical Exposure in Texas

 The amount of compensation doled out to individuals who sustain brain injuries from toxic exposure is almost entirely dependent on two factors:

 - The impact their injury had and will have on their life, and